duniter/duniter/doc/Protocol.md

 ##### Joiners

 1. A given public key cannot appear twice under `Joiners` field in the same block.
-2. For each public key under `Joiners`, a valid identity must exist either in the same block or a previous block.
+2. For each public key under `Joiners`, a valid identity must exist either in the same block or a previous one
 3. A key appearing in `Joiners`field is to be considered as a **member** from this block until it appears under `Leavers` or `Excluded` fields, included.

 ##### Leavers